 Her Roman Counterpart

-Rome would have its own Day goddess, Dies, who occupied a similar place to Hemera.
+Rome would have its own Day goddess, Dies, who occupied a similar place as Hemera.
 Like Hemera, Dies was one of the earliest goddesses in Rome’s pantheon, being born of Chaos and Mist along with Night (Nox), Aether, and Erebus.

 Also like Hemera, there is little detail to her mythology.
-She was said in some sources to be the mother of the Earth and Sea, and in some cases the mother of the god Mercury as well, but beyond these references she, like her Greek counterpart, she seemed to exist as an abstraction, a somewhat bland personification of a natural phenomenon much more than true goddess.
+She was said in some sources to be the mother of the Earth and Sea, and in some cases the mother of the god Mercury as well, but beyond these references she, like her Greek counterpart, seemed to exist as an abstraction, a somewhat bland personification of a natural phenomenon much more than a true goddess.